Jamie Romak: Pittsburgh Pirates

 Before the 2007 season, the Braves traded Romak with Adam LaRoche to the Pittsburgh Pirates for Mike Gonzalez and Brent Lillibridge.
-The Pirates assigned Romak to the Hickory Crawdads of the SAL, before promoting him to the Lynchburg Hillcats of the Class-A Advanced Carolina League.
+The Pirates assigned Romak to the Hickory Crawdads of the SAL, before promoting him to the Lynchburg Hillcats of the High-A Carolina League.
 Before the 2008 season, Baseball Prospectus rated Romak as the Pirates sixth best prospect.
-Romak split the 2008 and 2009 seasons with the Hillcats and Altoona Curve of the Class-AA Eastern League.
+Romak split the 2008 and 2009 seasons with the Hillcats and Altoona Curve of the Double-A Eastern League.

 Kansas City Royals

 Romak signed with the Kansas City Royals as a minor league free agent for the 2010 season.
 With the Wilmington Blue Rocks of the Carolina League, Romak was named Player of the Week three times in June, winning Player of the Month honours as well.
-Romak batted .251 with 23 home runs for the Northwest Arkansas Naturals of the Class-AA Texas League in 2011.
+Romak batted .251 with 23 home runs for the Northwest Arkansas Naturals of the Double-A Texas League in 2011.
 He resigned with the Royals for 2012.